OGC Op No 09-08-02

 May the Superintendent accept service of a subpoena on an authorized insurer when the insurer is not a defendant in the underlying legal action (“a third-party subpoena”)?

 No. The Superintendent is not authorized to accept such a subpoena, because N.Y.
 Ins.
-Law
+Law § 1212 only requires an insurer to appoint the Superintendent to accept lawful process on its behalf when such process is associated with an action against the insurer.

 Pursuant to a longstanding interpretation of the Insurance Law, the Department returned a subpoena duces tecum that it received, supposedly on behalf of ABC Insurance Company, because the insurer was not a defendant in the underlying legal action.
 The inquirer asserts that the Superintendent may accept the subpoena.
 The inquirer asserts that N.Y.
-Civil Practice Law and Rules (“CPLR”)
+Civil Practice Law and Rules (“CPLR”) § 2303 states that a “subpoena duces tecum shall be served in the same manner as a summons,” and that, pursuant to Insurance Law § 1212, a summons may be served upon the Superintendent of Insurance on behalf of an authorized insurer.

 No domestic, foreign or alien insurer, including a fraternal benefit society, shall be or continue to be authorized to do an insurance business in this state unless there shall be filed in the office of the superintendent a power of attorney, executed by such insurer, appointing the superintendent and his successors in office, and authorized deputies, as its true and lawful attorney in and for this state, upon whom all lawful process in any proceeding against it on a contract delivered or issued for delivery, or on a cause of action arising, in this state may be served.
 (Emphasis added.)